This post may contain affiliate links.

 Easy Mexican Coleslaw ingredients.

-• Mayonnaise: The mayo is the base of the dressing.
-You could sub in Greek yogurt or sour cream if you want something healthier or even do half and half.
+• Mayonnaise: The base of the dressing.
+Swap in Greek yogurt or sour cream for a lighter version, or do half and half.

 Ways to Modify this Mexican Coleslaw